jen900704/random-forest-software-engineer-salary-prediction/README.md

-# Software Engineer Salary Prediction
+# Random Forest Software Engineer Salary Prediction

 This project explores salary patterns for software engineers using a real world dataset.
 The goal is to understand how experience, location, and company factors influence salary levels and to build a predictive model based on these variables.